Original Research ARTICLE

 This study was approved by the local human ethics review board of each site (Melbourne, Australia: Melbourne Health Research Ethics Committee; Sydney, Australia: Sydney South West Area Health Service Ethics Review Committee; Basel, Switzerland: Ethics Commission for Basel; Zurich, Switzerland: Cantonal Ethics Commission Zurich; Jena, Germany: University Clinic Jena Ethics Commission; Copenhagen, Denmark: Capital Region Research Ethics Committee; Hong Kong: Institutional Review Board of the University of Hong Kong/Hospital Authority Hong Kong West Cluster; Vienna, Austria: Medical University of Vienna Ethics Commission; Singapore: National Healthcare Group Domain Specific Review Board; and Amsterdam, the Netherlands: Academic Medical Centre Medical Ethics Committee).
 This study was carried out in accordance with the Declaration of Helsinki and The National Health and Medical Research Council of Australia National Statement on Human Research with written informed consent from all subjects.
 All subjects gave written informed consent in accordance with the Declaration of Helsinki.

 MB and GA designed the study.
 MB analyzed the data and wrote the manuscript.
 BN, CM, HY, MRS, NM, MS, SS, IH, GB, EC, LH, DN, MN, AR-R, SV, AY, PM, and GA contributed to the primary study that provided data for this analysis, including acquisition of funding, recruitment of participants, and/or collection of data.
-All authors contribute to the interpretation of results and to the manuscript.
+TM and BM analyzed erythrocyte fatty acids.
+All authors contributed to the interpretation of results and to the manuscript.

 The NEURAPRO clinical trial was supported by grant 07TGF-1102 from the Stanley Medical Research Institute, grant 566529 from the NHMRC Australia, and a grant from the Colonial Foundation.
 The analysis of fatty acids was supported by grant 1128631 from the NHMRC Australia.
 MB is supported by a MACH Translational Research Fellowship.
 GB is supported by the Swiss National Science Foundation (SNF 33IC30_166826).